Finding What You Need in PDFs¶

 page.find_all('line').show()

-Filtering by Attributes¶
+Filtering by Properties¶

 Use square brackets []

-to filter elements by their properties (attributes).
+to filter elements by their characteristics - size, color, font, etc.

-Attribute | Example Usage | Operators | Notes |
+Property | Example Usage | What It Does | Notes |

 ---|---|---|---|